 Also, you might find the process of changing clothes in the game a little jarring, as Agent 47 automatically appears dressed in his new clothes after you hit a button, while your previous gear appears in a neatly folded pile at your feet… Overall, this works well in the context of the game, though.

-Aside from Paris, there are other five other locations in the main campaign, ranging from Marrakesh (which features a bustling market with huge crowds and a posh embassy) to Hokkaido, in which you’ll have to kill two targets in a high-tech hospital.
+Aside from Paris, there are five other locations in the main campaign, ranging from Marrakesh (which features a bustling market with huge crowds and a posh embassy) to Hokkaido, in which you’ll have to kill two targets in a high-tech hospital.
 You will also travel to Thailand at some point in the campaign, and patronize a luxurious hotel in order to take out an arrogant singer and the crooked lawyer who helped him get away with his girlfriend’s murder.

 There’s also Colorado, where you have to infiltrate a tightly-guarded farm in order to take out four perps instead of the usual two.
 Colorado is less vertical than the other locations, and there’s also less room to manoeuvre, making for one of the most exciting missions in the game.